NadimD/vendure-simple-importer/README.md

 See Vendure docs about Middleware : https://docs.vendure.io/typescript-api/common/middleware/

-⚠️ The Vendure "Payments Plugin" uses a Middleware for `raw body`, so if you define a Middleware like above, it will be overriden and ignored, which is a problem.
+⚠️ The Vendure `Payments Plugin` uses a Middleware for `raw body`, so if you define a Middleware like above, it will be overriden and ignored, which is a problem.
 Make sure to import the `Payments Plugin` Middleware into the array.

 ## Future